-Facilities and administrative costs are expenses not directly associated with any one research project, but incurred for the benefit of all campus research and activities.
-These expenses, also known as indirect costs (IDC), include libraries, electricity, general administrative support, facility maintenance, and building and equipment depreciation, among other things.
+Indirect costs (IDC) are expenses not directly associated with any one research project, but incurred for the benefit of all campus research and activities.
+These expenses, also known as facilities and administrative costs (F&A), include libraries, electricity, general administrative support, facility maintenance, and building and equipment depreciation, among other things.

 UC Policy mandates that research sponsors cover the total direct costs (TDC) and indirect costs (IDC) of a project in order to receive full access to the data and results of the research and an opportunity to license any inventions that might result.

 It is the policy of UC Berkeley to recover the full cost of sponsored research.
 For-profit industry sponsors must be charged total direct costs plus the full federally-negotiated IDC rate applicable to the type of research to be performed.
 Approved rates are listed on UC Berkeley's Indirect Cost Rates page.

 When preparing and presenting budgets to industry sponsors, Principal Investigators must ensure the proposed budget includes the total direct costs required to perform the work, as well as indirect costs based on the applicable federally-negotiated indirect cost rate approved by the U.S. Department of Health and Human Services.
 Draft and preliminary budgets that exclude applicable IDC rates lead sponsors to expect a lower overall cost for our research.
 Efforts to resolve an under-funded budget may lead to reductions in direct costs, revisions to the scope of work for the anticipated research project, and/or long delays in the execution of the research agreement.